 So what will omnichannel retail will look like in 2020 and beyond?

-You’ve heard us talk about omnichannel eCommerce before, and it certainly won’t be the last time.
+You’ve heard us talk about omnichannel eCommerce and multi channel eCommerce before, and it certainly won’t be the last time.
 In 2020 it’s more critical than ever to provide customers with a seamless shopping process that connects all aspects of the customer’s journey.

 Customers no longer shop in a straightforward manner.
 Shopping online has gone multi-device - phones, iPads, computers, smart devices like the Apple watch, voice-recognition systems like the Echo - a trend which will only continue.
 In fact, According to eMarketer, in 2017 over 35 million Americans used a voice-activated device at least once per month.
 Voice assistants like Siri and Alexa, and devices like Google Home, Amazon Echo, and Apple Homepod will increasingly impact sales.

 Online sales have also gone multi-platform.
 Online retailers may drive sales via social network selling on Instagram or Facebook; customers might order a pizza via an emoji text message; they could interact with a chatbot on FB Messenger.
 This creates ample opportunities for retail and eCommerce sales, providing companies with a variety of ways to engage with customers no matter where they are in their buyer’s journey.
 But it also creates a need for multi-channel management.